mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 There's a lot happening there, but it's not quite a [God class](https://en.wikipedia.org/wiki/God_object) either, thank...God?

-First of all, the service, even just by glancing the method names, is clearly handling domain-specific concerns, such as `unattend()`, `cancel()`, and `makeDailySlots()`.&#x20;
+First of all, the service, even just by glancing at the method names, is clearly handling domain-specific concerns, such as `unattend()`, `cancel()`, and `makeDailySlots()`.&#x20;

 Most of the code handles roughly similar functionality.
 For a telling example of the orchestration you might sometimes need, look no further than `makeDailySlots()` on line 70: This is domain logic that would not make sense _inside_ the `Slot` but makes perfect sense here in the outer scope.
 That comment might not make sense yet, but it will after the next couple of pages.

 ### Constructor

 When it gets constructed, it takes a number of dependencies to avoid creating its own imports and links to infrastructural objects.
 We make properties of the class `private`, and if we can, also `readonly`.
-In this case it's no problem to do so.
-For methods that are called in the use cases they are made public, else they are private to discourage calling internal functionality from an unwitting outside party.
+In this case, it's no problem to do so.
+For methods that are called in the use cases they are made public, or else they are private to discourage calling internal functionality from an unwitting outside party.

 The constructor had to evolve through a few iterations and it ultimately ended up taking in quite a bit of dependencies and configuration; all in all a good thing since it makes the `ReservationService` less coupled to any infrastructural concerns.